SQL – Create Database and Table

 DROP DATABASE SchoolDB;

 Warning: The DROP command permanently deletes the table or database and all data within it.
-This action cannot be undone, so it must be used with caution.
+This action cannot be undone.

 Full Working Example